Santa Fe Weather & Tips

 - Wildfire Restrictions Apply.

-- Smoking is permitted in designated public areas only.
+- Smoking is not permitted in public areas or 25 feet from a public entrance.

 - Smoking is not permitted in restaurants or bars.